 Sometimes wedding photography can be a little frenzied and overwhelming to look at.
 In a way, by slowing herself down, Jen has presented her viewers with an opportunity to slow down as well, and to look and observe the delicate and intricately placed elements in her photographs.

-Film Wedding Photographer – Jen Huang
+Fine-Art Film Wedding Photographer – Jen Huang

-Jen Huang is a film wedding photographer from the US.
+Jen Huang is a fine-art wedding photographer from the US.
 Jen will be in India for SILK INSPIRE 2017, and will give a seminar talk, and a masterclass.
 Book your ticket for the festival now, and come meet her in Person in Goa.